kloimhardt/bb-web/README.md

 Note the new name of the executable: `bb-web`.

 Following and copying Luminus, the example includes html templating with [Selmer](https://github.com/yogthos/Selmer), Ring's anti forgery protection, data encoding using [Muuntaja](https://github.com/metosin/muuntaja) and decent http-request error handling using Reitit.
-Note that the front-end code is still the above `guestbook_1.cljs`.

 Start by double-clicking on `bb_web_guestbook_2.bat` or typing

 ```
 bb-web examples/guestbook_2.clj examples/guestbook_1.cljs
 ```

+Note that the front-end code did not change, it is still the above `guestbook_1.cljs`.

 ### Edit with parinfer-codemirror